bip-itteam-internal/architecture-draft/Core System and Modules/MODULE - Employees Master Data.md

 		"pin": "hash+salt..." // Encrypted
 	},
 	"system_roles": { // This is easily expandable
-		"it": "Supervisior" // Enums as string
+		"it": "Supervisor" // Enums as string
 	}
 }
 ```